top of page

 Large abscess with facial swelling cannot be drained at home because it requires making an incision directly into the abscess.
 It is as unpleasant as it sounds and that is why you need to be numb for the procedure.
 Therefore it is next to impossible for you to do it at home so you must see a dentist to drain the infection.

-This is how your dentist will drain a tooth infection with a swollen face:
+How your dentist drains a tooth infection with a swollen face:

 1. Apply numbing gel.
 The gel will prepare the site for the injection by making it more comfortable.
 Without it, the dental numbing needle will hurt more.